 Management of all SMRT Link activity is handled by the SMRT Link Services.
-In SMRT Link v8.0, the pbsmrtpipe workflow engine was replaced by Cromwell, an open-source engine developed by the Broad Institute (https://cromwell.readthedocs.io/en/stable/).
+In SMRT Link v8.0 and later, the pbsmrtpipe workflow engine was replaced by Cromwell, an open-source engine developed by the Broad Institute (https://cromwell.readthedocs.io/en/stable/).
 A continually-running Cromwell server is launched at the same time as SMRT Link services, which executes all jobs directly without spawning new processes.
 Several user-configurable settings control the use of compute resources by Cromwell.
 A representation of the SMRT Link Services hierarchy is shown below.

-NWORKERS: A SMRT Link Services setting that specifies the maximum number of simultaneous analysis jobs that may be run.
+NWORKERS: A SMRT Link Services setting that specifies the maximum number of simultaneous analysis jobs (or workflows, as Cromwell refers to them) that may be run.